valentine-dev/aws-cloudformation/create-cross-account-role/allow-access-s3-bucket/README.md

-# Feature
-Create a cross-account IAM role to allow a role (or roles) from another AWS account to access data in S3 bucket.

 # Creating a Stack for Cross-Account Role Setup on the AWS CloudFormation Console
 For developer to consume the data in S3 bucket on customer side, you have to set up a cross account role and give the required information to developer (S3 bucket name, ARN of the created cross-account role, S3 region).